capeprivacy/capejail/SYSCALLS.md

 ### futex_waitv

-Not intentionally blocked, but this is a new syscall that currently doesn't compile with the version of libseccomp that I have.
+Not intentionally blocked, but this is a new syscall that currently doesn't compile with the version of libseccomp used in the container.
 The plan is to allow this once libseccomp supports it.

 See [futex](#futex)

+### get_kernel_syms

+Retrieve exported kernel and module symbols.
+Users probably don't need to do anything with kernel modules.

-### getdents
+### getpmsg

-Get directory entries.
-The man pages lead users away from using this syscall directly.

-> DESCRIPTION
->
->       These are not the interfaces you are interested in.
-Look at readdir(3)
->       for the POSIX-conforming C library interface.
-This page documents  the
->       bare kernel system call interfaces.
+Unimplemented system call.
+This system call is not implemented in the Linux kernel, and always returns -1.

 ## Allowed